Asynchronous Massive Access and Neighbor Discovery Using OFDMA: Sparse OFDMA Signaling

-The key idea for addressing arbitrary delay is to use the fact that the frequency of a sinusoidal signal is invariant to delay, where the delay merely causes a phase shift.
-Since the channel incurs an arbitrary delay that is bounded by $M$, we include $M$ samples in the OFDM symbol as a cyclic prefix.
-Each OFDM symbol contains $B+M$ samples.
-Since $N \leq B$, we can choose a discrete frequency $b_k \in \{0,\dots,B-1\}$ to uniquely identify device $k$.
-One way of assigning unique frequency bin is to assign the bins according to the device index, i.e., $b_k = k$.
-The discrete-time signal structure is given by
+The key idea for addressing arbitrary \LL{delays} is to use the fact that the frequency of a sinusoidal signal is invariant to delay, where the delay merely causes a phase shift.
+Since the delay is bounded by $M$, we include $M$ samples in the OFDM symbol as a cyclic prefix.
+Hence, each OFDM symbol contains $B+M$ samples.
+Since $N \leq B$, \LL{device $k$ can be assigned the unique subcarrier $k$}.
+The \LL{transmitted} discrete-time signal structure is given by